a2as21480/Adobe-Flash-Player-subuninstaller/README.md

 # Adobe-Flash-Player-subuninstaller
 It is made by purpose about clear removing of Adobe Flash Player on your computer!
-You can utilize it by CC BY-NC-SA
+You can utilize it by CC BY-NC-SA It is recomanded to verify your directory throughtout including directory files